 Whether Megan Miller is the teacher or the student, she loves feeding her passion for education.

-The Gardner, Massachusetts, native graduated from the online Master of Education in Curriculum and Teaching program at Fitchburg State University in December 2019.
+The Gardner, Massachusetts, native graduated from the online Master of Education in Curriculum and Teaching (Non-Licensure) program at Fitchburg State University in December 2019.
 Eighteen months earlier, Miller graduated from the M.Ed.
 Moderate Special Education hybrid program at Fitchburg State.

 “I like to continue learning,” she said.
 “I also wanted to set myself up for different career opportunities in the future should I choose not to be a classroom teacher anymore.